by Scott Mehl © Unofficial Royalty 2014

 He attended the Institut Le Rosey in Switzerland, Culver Military Academy in the United States, Gordonstoun in Scotland, and Millfield in England.
 He then attended the Mons Officer Cadet School in England, earning his commission in the British Army in 1966.
 He served in the 16th/5th The Queen’s Royal Lancers, with tours in West Germany, Italy, the Middle East, and Northern Ireland before leaving the military in 1972 to pursue a career in International Business.

-Crown Prince Alexander was married to Princess Maria da Gloria of Orléans Bragança from July 1, 1972, until they divorced on February 19, 1985.
+Crown Prince Alexander married Princess Maria da Gloria of Orléans Bragança on July 1, 1972.
+The couple divorced on February 19, 1985.
 They had three sons:

 The Crown Prince then married Katherine Clairy Batis in a civil ceremony held on September 20, 1985, with a religious ceremony the following day at St. Sava Serbian Orthodox Church in London, England.
 The new Crown Princess has two children from a previous marriage.